rfuzzo/MWSE/docs/source/apis/tes3.md

 **Parameters**:

 * `params` (table): *Optional*.
-	* `enabled` (boolean): *Default*: `true`.
+	* `enabled` (boolean): *Optional*. *Default*: `true`.
 This flag sets the vanity mode as enabled or disabled.
-	* `checkVanityDisabled` (boolean): *Default*: `true`.
+	* `checkVanityDisabled` (boolean): *Optional*. *Default*: `true`.
 This will prevent changing vanity mode according to vanityDisabled flag on tes3.mobilePlayer.
-	* `toggle` (boolean): *Default*: `false`.
+	* `toggle` (boolean): *Optional*. *Default*: `false`.
 When this flag is set to true.
 The vanity mode will be toggled.
 If the player was in vanity mode, this will make the player leave vanity mode.
 Conversly, if the player wasn't in the vanity mode, this will turn on the vanity mode.

 **Returns**: